samiMazari/DataScience/Data Analysis with Python/About.md

      - Python libraries are integral to becoming a data scientist and used in industries such as healthcare, finance, insurance, all things Internet, and many others.
      - you will learn how to analyzing data, you'll learn how to build data pipelines and build your own machine learning model for making predictions on real world data set.

- - you will also learn how to import  data sets :
-   - learn how to understand the data set characteristics.
-   - get an overview of Python packages for analyzing data.
-   - learn how to import data and start analyzing it.

 ### 1. Data Wrangling :
    - Data wrangling.
    - preprocessing.